dannyvassallo/insta_scrape/README.md

 A ruby scraper for instagram in 2016.
 Because the hashtag deprecation in the API is just silly.
 This gem is dependent on Capybara, PhantomJS, and Poltergeist.

-With this gem you can access multiple facets of the instagram API without needing authorization, most importantly the hashtag.
+Using this gem you can access multiple facets of the instagram API without needing authorization, most importantly the hashtag.

 ## Note